 In this 16 week course you will develop practical, real-world knowledge and skills for investing in real estate as an entrepreneur.
 Through this professional certificate program, you become familiar with a wide range of real estate asset types while learning how to analyze markets, value assets, raise capital through debt and equity financing, and gaining other essential skills for a real estate investment career.

-Your instructor for this course will be Jemal King is a guru in the real estate business.
+This course was designed by Jemal King.
+Jemal is a guru in the real estate business.
 Despite his career as a police officer, Jemal still had the millionaire’s mindset and decided that investing in real estate would be his method to earn millions and create the lifestyle he desired for his family.
 As his real estate portfolio increased, Jemal and his wife Camille invested the profits from real estate and opened a childcare center.
 The center was highly successful and since then, they own and operate multiple sites in Chicago.
 Jemal’s growing empire consists of 4 multi-million dollar companies including a brand new security company that grossed several million dollars in its first few years of inception.

 When you want to continue your education, you can seamlessly transfer your education into our degree programs.